CedricXing/monkey-copter/README.md

 **Note**: dronekit only supports Python2.7.

 ### Set up monkey-copter
+#### Clone monkey-copter repository
 Monkey-copter is an automatic human-user mimicking program that is created to run the simulations automatically.
-You can download it by git using the following command
+It can be downloaded by git using the following command
 ```
 cd ArduPilot
 git clone https://github.com/CedricXing/monkey-copter.git
 ```
+#### Run the simulations
-Go to the monkey-copter and revise the configuration file `config.ini`.
+We prepare the script and configuration file to run the simulations automatically.
+Firstly, go to the monkey-copter and revise the configuration file `config.ini`.
 The configuration parameters including

 * **root_dir** : the root directory of ArduPilot
 * **real_life** : 'True' for real-life bug subjects and 'False' for artificial bug subjects
 * **mutiple_bugs** : 'True' for mutiple bugs (5 bugs by default) in each subject and 'False' for only one bug in each subject
-* **start** : the starting serial number in one subject
+* **start** : the starting serial number of one subject
-* **end** : the ending serial number in one subject
+* **end** : the ending serial number of one subject
 * **rounds** : the number of bug subjects

 After finish setting configurations, try